ubikorp/lacking.org/podcast/_posts/2012-03-20-0098-pickin-the-chicken.md

   Oranger, The Jon Spencer Blues Explosion, Lucas, The Nicoteens, The Beat Farmers, Boredoms, Janis Joplin, Michael Holland, The Police, Split Enz, Laibach
 ---
 Is it noise, or is it Memorex?
-The Boredomes don’t seem to care much, as long as they get to make their fine, fine racket.<!--more-->

-Is it noise, or is it Memorex?
 The Boredomes don’t seem to care much, as long as they get to make their fine, fine racket.